exercism/jq/exercises/concept/recursive-functions/.docs/hints.md

 - The recursion is to iterate over elements in the array, adding each to an accumulator.
 - The base case is an empty array, which has sum equal to zero.
 - The recursive case adds the first element to the sum of the rest of the array.
 - Recall array indexing and slicing from [the Arrays concept][arrays-concept] to separate the first array element from the rest of the elements.

 ## 2. Reverse an array

 - The recursion is to iterate over elements in the array, adding each to another array in reverse order.
 - The base case is an empty array.
-- Use the [`+` operator][manual-addition] that concatenates when applied to arrays.
+- Remember that the [`+` operator][manual-addition] concatenates when applied to arrays.

 ## 3. Map an array